/gɛt jɔː ʃwɑː ɒn/

 Have you ever seen something that looks like the Roman Alphabet but then it has some extra dots, symbols and letters you have never seen before?
 Does it follow other words and come after vocabulary (usually)?

 International Phonetic Alphabet

 If you answered yes to these questions, then you have most likely come across something known as the International Phonetic Alphabet, or IPA.
 But what is IPA?
-As the terms ‘phonetic’ and ‘alphabet’ suggest, the International Phonetic Alphabet is an international writing system created to describe sounds that are made in languages around the world.
-IPA was created by British and French language teachers around the mid-1880s to teach students pronunciation.
-It is based on sounds found in English and French and was standardised so that it would be independent of either one (and successive languages that were added to it).
+As the terms ‘phonetic’ and ‘alphabet’ suggest, the International Phonetic Alphabet is an international writing system that describes sounds made in languages around the world.
+British and French language teachers created IPA around the mid-1880s to teach students pronunciation.
+It uses sounds found in English and French and was standardised so that it is independent of either one (and successive languages that were added to it).